• Skip to main content

 Voices on the Wind Poetry Journal, and The Ekphrastic Review among others.
 Currently, she

-Deputy Commissioner of Income Tax in Bangalore, India.
+works as Deputy Commissioner of Income Tax in Bangalore, India.